 - The system must include automated rain sensors and programmable irrigation controllers.
-Unless otherwise approved by the ACC, the list of approved irrigation controllers is as follows: Weather\Matic Smartline Series, Hunter "ETSystem," Rainbird "ET Manager", Weather Trak, and the Toro Intelli-Sense Series: - All water for irrigation will be supplied by a reclaim system dedicated for irrigation only.
+Unless otherwise approved by the ACC, the list of approved irrigation controllers is as follows: WeatherMatic Smartline Series, Hunter "ETSystem," Rainbird "ET Manager", Weather Trak, and the Toro Intelli-Sense Series; - All water for irrigation will be supplied by a reclaim system dedicated for irrigation only.
 Each residential unit will be required to install and pay all fees for a water meter dedicated for irrigation only.
-No automatic irrigation system may be connected to the potable water system; - All residential and commercial owners, except for the BISD school sites, must use drought tolerant plant materials approved by the ACC (Reference ACC Approved Plant List); - Trenching for lines is not to encroach within the drip lines of existing trees; - Lots in excess of twelve thousand five hundred (12,500) square feet should only irrigate the area that lies within seventy five (75) feet of the main residence. - Must comply with Chapter 22, Article II, Divisions 1 and 2, of the City of Boerne Code of Ordinances (includes the City of Boerne's Drought Management Plan); - Automatic irrigation systems are required; - All planting beds should use drip irrigation; - The drilling of private water wells for any purpose, including irrigation purposes, is strictly prohibited; - Also see the CCRs Section 3.51.
+No automatic irrigation system may be connected to the potable water system; - All residential and commercial owners, except for the BISD school sites, must use drought tolerant plant materials approved by the ACC (Reference ACC Approved Plant List); - Trenching for lines is not to encroach within the drip lines of existing trees; - Lots in excess of twelve thousand five hundred (12,500) square feet should only irrigate the area that lies within seventy five (75) feet of the main residence. - Must comply with Chapter 22, Article II, Divisions 1 and 2, of the City of Boerne Code of Ordinances (includes the City of Boerne's Drought Management Plan): - Automatic irrigation systems are required; - Drip irrigation (not spray irrigation) must be installed in all Planter Strips; - The drilling of private water wells for any purpose, including irrigation purposes, is strictly prohibited; - Also see the CCRs Section 3.51.